 Before you start looking for loan options, you’re going to want to have all of your numbers memorized.
 Hopefully, you’ve been a diligent bookkeeper over the past few years.
 Lenders are going to be looking at your business finances, personal finances (if you’re a small or new business) and information about the property.

 In addition, grab your tax information, cash flow projections, credit reports, business licensure and just about anything you can think of.
 Double-check with an accountant and make a lot of copies.
+You can also read this loan to buy land guide written by experts for more information on how to finance your real estate investment.

 Where to Go